How To Get Diagnosed With ADHD As A Woman

 Could you be living with ADHD?

-Receiving an ADHD diagnosis as a woman
+Getting diagnosed with ADHD as a woman

 Adult women and men typically undergo the same diagnostic process for ADHD.
 However, there are many other factors that healthcare professionals may need to consider when diagnosing ADHD in women specifically.